-Objective Policy Aim/Target Indicator Growth in green industries, office sector and creative/ cultural industries.
-SO10) Supporting planned growth with the appropriate level of social infrastructure to meet the needs of the local community.
-W T C 1, WTC13.
+Objective Policy Aim/Target Indicator SO10) Supporting planned growth with the appropriate level of social infrastructure to meet the needs of the local community.
+W T C 1 , WTC13.
 No loss of social infrastructure.
 Better access to services by public and active transport.
 Improve of health facilities.
 Improve education facilities.
 Increase in the amount of social infrastructure within the centre.
 L20 - approvals for communities facilities(Walthamstow) .
 L22 - floorspace for health services (Walthamstow).
 NI9 - Use of public libraries (Walthamstow).
 NI175 - Access to services and facilities by public transport, walking and cycling (Walthamstow).
 NI3 - Civic participation in the local area (Walthamstow).
 NI88 - Number of Extended Schools (Walthamstow).
 Local Indicator - social infrastructure floorspace within the centre.
 Local Indicator - Level of S106/CIL spent on social infastrucutre / improvements etc.